Mat7585/Projet-Machine-Learning-Prediction-Salaires_NBA/README.md

 6/ Outlier detection and capping when necessary to limit the impact of extreme values.

-7/ Encoded categorical features into numerical representations (e.g., one-hot encoding) for model compatibility.
+7/ Applied one-hot encoding to categorical features for the Linear Regression model.
+This preprocessing was not necessary for XGBoost, as it can handle categorical features natively when enable_categorical=True is used.

 ...